-Practice topic: Write about the mountains together.
+Practice topic together: mountains

 Fill in the chart TP 10 or make a chart on the white board with 2 columns like the chart.
 Students should make the chart on notebook paper.
 The chart is for brainstorming.
 Their final copy for their independent work should be typed, centered and neat.